- Open Access

 Davis RH, Westbrook GJ.
 Intergenerational dialogues: a tested educational program for children.
 Educ Gerontol.
 1981;7:383–96.

-This work was partially supported by Ricerca Corrente funding from Italian Ministry of Health to IRCCS INRCA.
+The study was conducted in the framework of the ME-WE project, which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 754702.
+This work was also partially supported by Ricerca Corrente funding from Italian Ministry of Health to IRCCS INRCA.
 This funding body did not play any role in designing the study nor in data collection, analysis and interpretation, nor in writing this paper.

 Ethics approval and consent to participate